FREE TIPS & TRICKS

 There is no “Delete” button to make a review disappear.
 As reviewers not always use their real names and often it’s not possible to match them with your guest data, you can’t contact them directly and ask to take the review down.
 Reviews may be removed by Google if they are labeled as inaccurate or if they don’t comply with Google’s review policies.
 In order to report a review, follow these easy steps:

-- In GoogleMaps or your Google My Business listing go to reviews of the property in question.
+- Go to reviews of the property in question.

 - Find the review that you would like to be deleted.

 - Next to the review in the top right corner, click on three dots and Flag the review as inappropriate.

-It can take several days for a review to be assessed.
+It can take up to three business days for a review to be assessed.
 If it’s determined that the review violates Google’s policies, it’ll be removed from the platform.
 By the way, the same way you can flag inappropriate photos and videos as well as question or answer in Google My Business.

 Why responding to the review that you would like to delete?